 Howard is a leader in STEM fields.
 The National Science Foundation has ranked Howard as the top producer of African-American undergraduates who later earn science and engineering doctoral degrees.
-The University also produces more minority doctoral graduates in computer science than any other university in the nation and boasts nationally ranked programs in social work, business and communication sciences and disorders.
+The University also boasts nationally ranked programs in social work, business and communication sciences and disorders.
 In 2013, The Washington Post named Howard "An Incubator for Cinematographers."

 The College of Medicine is internationally regarded for its illustrious legacy of training students to become competent and compassionate physicians who provide health care in medically underserved communities at home and abroad.
 The College is a national leader in studying health disparities among people of color and is one of America's top institutions for training women surgeons.
 The Howard University Health Sciences division includes the Howard University Hospital and the Colleges of Dentistry, Pharmacy, and as well as Nursing and Allied Health Sciences.